 It’s highly unlikely that you will need all the seeds, so it’s best to make some seed selection.
 What you want to pick-out are the big-sized seeds as they are the ones that have a higher chance of growing bigger and flowering.

-Keep in mind that pumpkins also have plenty of varieties.
+Keep in mind that there are plenty of varieties of pumpkin (like these gorgeous Cinderella pumpkins).
 The popular ones are Autumn Gold, Dill’s Atlantic Giant, and Casper.
 Autumn Gold is excellent for carving Jack-o-Lanterns.
 Dill’s Atlantic Giant is primarily chosen if you want to grow giant pumpkins.
 Lastly, if you wish all-white pumpkins, then Casper is the go-to option.
 Casperita is a mini white pumpkin variety.

 Caring For Your Planted Seeds During Growing Period